royra/preevy-gha-gke-demo/README.md

 ![GH Environment](2.png)

 ### When the PR is closed
-- Preevy will delete the GCE VM.
+- Preevy will delete the provisioned environment in Kubernetes.
 - The PR comment will be updated to reflect the fact that the Preevy environment no longer exists.

 ![updated PR comment](4.png)